ricardocervo/BookNBlock/README.md

 ## BookingDateUpdateDto
 Used for updating the dates of an existing booking.
-- `startDate`: LocalDate - Updated start date of the booking.
+- `startDate`: LocalDate (NotNull) - Updated start date of the booking.
-- `endDate`: LocalDate - Updated end date of the booking.
+- `endDate`: LocalDate - (NotNull) Updated end date of the booking.

 ## GuestDto
 Included in several DTOs for guest details.